KubeAgentic-Community/KubeAgentic/DOCKERHUB_README.md

 ---

-**Built with ❤️ for the Kubernetes AI community**
+**🚀 Built with ❤️ for the Multi-Architecture Kubernetes AI Community**

-*These optimized images are built using multi-stage Docker builds with Red Hat UBI base images, ensuring security, performance, and minimal size for production deployments.*
+*These multi-architecture images are built using Docker Buildx with Red Hat UBI base images, ensuring security, performance, and native execution on both AMD64 and ARM64 architectures.
+Deploy once, run anywhere!*

+### 🎯 **Why Multi-Architecture?**
+- **💰 Cost savings**: Use ARM-based cloud instances (up to 50% cheaper)
+- **⚡ Performance**: Native execution on Apple Silicon and ARM servers
+- **🌍 Flexibility**: Deploy on any Kubernetes cluster architecture
+- **🔮 Future-proof**: Ready for the ARM64 adoption wave

+**Experience the power of truly portable AI agents! 🤖✨**